STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2017/seminar2c/sm_2c_intro_to_stat.md

 ### What is the normal distribution?

 A probability distribution describes the probabilities of all possible values in a given scenario.
-For example, if you randomly select a person from the UBC student database, what is the probability that this person's height is ~300cm?
-Quite unlikely.
-Maybe impossible?
-How about ~150 cm?
-That's probably more likely than ~300 cm.
-But *how much* more likely?
-What if we want to know the probability of the person's height being between 160 to 170 cm?
+For example, if you randomly select a person from the UBC student database, what is the probability that this person's height is &gt;150cm? &lt;200cm? somewhere in between?
 These are the types of questions that a probability distribution can help answer.
-Specifically, we may assume that people's heights follow the normal distribution.

-For this scenario, your best guess may be the average height of all UBC students?
-Surely, that would be the number with the largest probability, if height follow the normal distribution.
-Suppose we assume that it does follow the normal distribution and that the average height of all UBC student is 170 cm.
-But how "distributed" are these heights?
-In other words, do most students cluster around the 170 cm mean value?
-Or are they more spread out?

 The *mean* and the *standard deviation* are the two parameters used to describe a normal distribution.
 Respectively, these two numbers describe the average value, one with the highest probability (average height, in this case) and the spread of the data.
 If the standard deviation is small, it means that heights among students are less variable and generally cluster around the mean.
 As a consequence, the probability estimate would change more dramatically with a small change in height.
 On the other hand, if the standard deviation is large, it means that heights are more spread out.